SteeweGriffin/STWCollectionView/README.md

 **STWCollectionView setting properties**:

 * **`verticalPadding`** Distance of cells form top and bottom border.
-**❕ Disabled if the STWCollectionView is in horizontal and has a fixedSize**
+**❕ Disabled if the STWCollectionView is in horizontal and has a fixedCellSize**

   ```swift
   var verticalPadding: CGFloat { get set }